hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQAnswerPanelTests.class/README.md

 It tests whether the Toolbuilder is able to build an LQAnswerPanel and whether the tooltip is displayed corectly.

-It has no inctance variables.
+It has no Inctance Variables.